HandsomeJeff/neo-python-workshop/part1_setup.md

 Be patient!
 On the first time round it might take a while to start up.

+*The Docker image we're pulling is hosted on currently overseas servers.
+If you're downloading it from a country like China without any special internet tools, it may take hours to load the full image.*

 Start the container with the command <br>
 `sudo docker run --rm -d --name neo-privatenet -p 20333-20336:20333-20336/tcp -p 30333-30336:30333-30336/tcp cityofzion/neo-privatenet`.